How to Import PST to Shared Mailbox Office 365 Effortlessly?

 import pst to shared mailbox using software

-Step 2.
-On the same screen, select the categories you wish to import into Office 365 under Workload Selection.
+2. On the same screen, select the categories that you wish to import into Office 365, located under Workload Selection.

 upload pst to shared mailbox

-Step 3.
-Use the Date-Range Filter option to selectively import mailbox data based on dates.
+3. After that, use the Date-Range Filter to selectively import mailbox data based on dates.
 Then, click Next.

 import pst to shared mailbox in o365